Lehmaning/curripy/README.md

 # curripy

-Curried and point-free versions of the Python standard libraries functions and methods.
+Collections of curried and point-free style functions and methods for Python.

 ## Features